M-o-a-T/venusian/README.md

 # The Venusian

-"The Venusian" is a hybrid of Victron Energy's "venus" operating system for the Raspberry Pi (and some others), and Debian GNU/Linux.
+"The Venusian" is a hybrid of Victron Energy's "venus" operating system for the Raspberry Pi (and some others), and "Debian" GNU/Linux.

-The Venusian allows you to run a Victron system on any Debian-based system.
+The Venusian allows you to run a Victron energy management system on (almost) any Debian-based system.
 This includes your Intel laptop.

 This is of course impossible — but we're doing it anyway.